Cosmetic Or Structural Renovation?

 The façade is important – it is the first impression of your property and starts to influence what value perception the prospective buyer might develop.
 My points on painting, colour and rendering are all important here – in fact, if painting is not required, even a professional clean of the façade can make it look much better.
 There is likely to be decades of dust and dirt dulling the front of the property that can be removed.

 The entrance can really be enhanced with a path, lighting, landscape borders – there is too much to list in a short chapter.
-The front fence, gate, hedge or whatever it is should be scrutinised heavily.
+The front fence, gate, hedge or whatever it is should be scrutinized heavily.
 It is the cover of your book and it has to be impressive.
 Do not complete a fantastic cosmetic renovation and leave no budget for the front of your house – it has to be something you stand back and look at and be proud of.
 Make it one of the best in the street, because that is how a prospective buyer judges it.

 Consider an attic

-It can result in some impressive new square metres of floor space.
-Yes it is not technically allowed to be used as a living area (although that is another possible strategy if you want to make the changes to comply with living spaces) but it provides extremely valuable storage space or hobby space.
+It can result in some impressive new square meters of floor space.
+Yes it isn't technically allowed to be used as a living area (although that is another possible strategy if you want to make the changes to comply with living spaces) but it provides extremely valuable storage space or hobby space.
 Let the prospective buyers see it and they suddenly see the solution to their festering storage problem, or their growing train set hobby, or whatever it is.
-I have seen prospective buyers get really excited about attic spaces that only cost $5000 or so to set up as they are starting see the valuable solution it provides for their own current storage and space problems.
+I have seen prospective buyers get really excited about attic spaces that only cost $5000 or so to set up as they are starting to see the valuable solution it provides for their own current storage and space problems.

 For every bit of storage space you create in your attic you save storage space in your house.
 That means less storage furniture and less clutter, and a more minimalist house.